Borregos Salvajes CEM football: History

-Borregos Salvajes CEM

 A Borregos CEM player in 2007.

-The Borregos Salvajes CEM (English: CEM Wild Rams), or simply Borregos CEM, was an American football team representing the State of Mexico campus of the Monterrey Institute of Technology and Higher Education (ITESM).
-The Borregos Salvajes competed in the ONEFA and later in the Conferencia Premier CONADEIP.
+The Borregos Salvajes CEM competed in the ONEFA and later in the Conferencia Premier CONADEIP.
 In 2016, ITESM authorities decided to merge its three Greater Mexico City college football programs (ITESM CCM, ITESM CEM and ITESM Santa Fe) into one new team named Borregos Salvajes México, thus, ending the Borregos CEM program.
 During its existence, the team won two national championships in 2000 and 2003.

 Beginnings (1994–1996)

 The precedent of the Liga Mayor team was established in 1979 in the ITESM Campus Estado de México (CEM).
 In 1994, the Borregos CEM made their debut in the ONEFA Liga Mayor.
 The team started competing in the Conferencia Nacional, which was the second tier of college football in Mexico.
 On their first season, led by coach Rafael Duk, Borregos CEM managed to qualify to the playoffs but lost the final against the Panteras Negras UAM 0–13.
 The next year the team reached the final again but lost to the Guerreros Aztecas UNAM 17–19.
 In 1996, Borregos CEM reached the Conferencia Nacional final for the third time in a row and this time won, defeating Lobos UAC 28–6.
 By winning the Conferencia Nacional championship, Borregos CEM earned the promotion to the Conferencia de los 10 Grandes, the highest level of college American football in Mexico.